SACE | Southern Alliance for Clean Energy

 News in Review:

 SACE’s involvement in advancing a clean energy future for Florida goes back many years, but in 2006 our work took a new turn as the Florida State Legislature passed an energy bill that included anti-consumer legislation (nuclear cost recovery), known as Florida’s “nuclear tax” that allowed utilities to collect, in advance, costs associated with new nuclear generation, regardless if the projects were ever completed.
 New nuclear generation included uprates to existing reactors (at St. Lucie and Turkey Point) along with new nuclear reactors.
-Four new reactors were proposed — two in Levy Co. by former Progress Energy Florida, now Duke Energy Florida, and two by Florida Power & Light (FPL), at their existing Turkey Point site near Miami.
+Four new Toshiba-Westinghouse AP1000 reactors were proposed — two in Levy Co. by former Progress Energy Florida, now Duke Energy Florida, and two by Florida Power & Light (FPL), at their existing Turkey Point site near Miami.
 With the Florida Public Service Commission’s (PSC) continued approval of years of utility requests, well over $1.3 billion and climbing has been collected for this unfair “nuclear tax.”
 FPL alone has had $280 million approved just for Turkey Point’s expansion through this nuclear pre-payment scheme as of the October 19, 2015 decision by the PSC.
-Much of that money was for new reactors projects that are unlikely to be built, such as Duke’s Levy project that was wisely abandoned before the PSC in mid-2013, though they are pursuing a federal license.
+Much of that money was for new reactors projects that are unlikely to be built, such as Duke’s Levy project that was wisely abandoned before the PSC in mid-2013, though they continued to pursue a federal license.
 Read on for a more detailed history of this ongoing campaign.

 To take action to prevent new nuclear reactors in Florida and access more information, click here.